 Tuscania is considered one of the oldest towns in Italy with a history tracing back 3,000 years settled during the Neolithic Age.
 Italy is full of legends and stories associated with its early origins, and Tuscania is not different.

-Today, Tucania a medieval walled hilltop town that boasts a spectacular belvedere of the picturesque valley below with rolling hills topped with castle ruins and and an imposing church that inspired poets.
-Upon visiting Tuscania in early 1900’s, English novelist and poet D.H.
+Today, Tucania is a medieval walled hilltop town that boasts a spectacular belvedere of the picturesque valley below with rolling hills topped with castle ruins and an imposing church that inspired poets.
+Upon visiting Tuscania in the early 1900s, English novelist and poet D.H.
 Lawrence wrote: “The Most beautiful view in all Italy: the Etruscan valley of Tuscania”.

 While in Tuscania, you have the opportunity to visit two historically and architecturally significant churches: the 8th century AD San Pietro situated on a nearby soft hill that used to be an ancient acropolis, and the 11-12th century Santa Maria Maggiore at the foot of the hill.

-These two remarkable historic churches are unique not only in their Gothic architecture, Pagan influences and Paleo-Christian origins, but both churches were built on top of ancient Etruscan temples.
-Santa Maria Maggiore church built upon the temple of Janus, the 2-faced god of the gateway into the afterworld.
+These two remarkable historic churches are unique not only in their Gothic architecture, Pagan influences, and Paleo-Christian origins, but both churches were built on top of ancient Etruscan temples.
+Santa Maria Maggiore church was built upon the temple of Janus, the 2-faced god of the gateway into the afterworld.